pivotal/blog/content/post/grootfs-to-pws.md

 ## Initial Rollout

-{{< responsive-figure src="/images/pairing.jpg" class="right small" >}}
+{{< responsive-figure src="/images/grootfs-to-pws/pws-v1-dashboard.png" class="right small" caption="Dashboard for initial GrootFS to PWS rollout, containing only latency information.">}}

 We started by deploying GrootFS to 10% of our Diego cells.
 We had a Datadog dashboard comparing performance metrics between GrootFS-enabled cells and non-GrootFS-enabled cells.
 After a few days of reasonable-looking performance on the GrootFS cells, we decided to expand the rollout to 50%.

 Shortly after we rolled GrootFS out to 50% of our Diego cells, we started to catch cell failures where various processes in the cell would be stuck in [uninterruptible sleep](https://en.wikipedia.org/wiki/Sleep_(system_call)#Uninterruptible_sleep) (_D-state_) permanently.
 This situation would eventually cause at least some applications on the cell to block.
 After investigation, we realized that processes were only getting stuck in _D-state_ on GrootFS-enabled cells.
 This was a pretty good indication that the problem was due to GrootFS.

 In order to troubleshoot the issue, we had to ‘hide’ the malfunctioning Diego cells from BOSH to prevent BOSH from recreating them before we could investigate.
-This blocked us from doing any deploys that affected the entire pool of Diego cells, which blocked the rollout of several other features that we wanted to test on PWS.
+This blocked us from doing any deploys that affected the entire pool of Diego cells, delaying the rollout of several other features that we wanted to test on PWS.
 After a few days of holding cells for investigation, we decided to roll back the deployment and see if we could reproduce it in a non-production scenario.
 The rollback resolved the _D-state_ issues.

 ### What did we learn?
 After the first rollout, we realized that even though our Datadog dashboard had performance metrics, we did not monitor error and health metrics for GrootFS-enabled cells.
 We were so focused on comparing the performance of GrootFS and Garden-Shed that we did not think about the effect the new file system stack could have on the Kernel.

+{{< responsive-figure src="/images/grootfs-to-pws/pws-ccd-worse-vs-avg.png" class="left small" caption="Both lines represent image creation time.
+The blue line is the average, and the red line is the max.
+We wanted to be viewing the max, but didn't realize we needed to switch away from the default of average.
+This hid spikes of up to 700ms.">}}

 We also learned that [statistics rollups are evil](https://lonesysadmin.net/2012/10/18/statistics-rollups-are-evil/).
 For instance, while we knew that our container creation duration (CCD) was spiky, the average CCD was fairly satisfying but some containers took a bit longer to be created.
 We did not know how bad our spikes where though, due to default statistical rollup that Datadog applies.
 Datadog was essentially adjusting reality without us knowing.